NextronSystems/thor-manual/usage/debugging.rst

 * If the files are too big to send, even after compression, please contact us and you'll receive a file upload link that you can use
-* If a certain file or element (eventlog, registry hive) caused the issue, please check if you can provide that file or element for our analysis
+* If a certain file or element (eventlog, registry hive) caused the issue, please check if you can provide that file or element for our analysis, as those files can contain sensitive information.